Information about plastics

 Stabilisers

-*) = HALS ((Englisch –hindered amine light stabilizer) – do not absorb UV radiation, but inhibit polymer degradation by continuous and cyclic removal of radicals generated by photooxidation of the polymer
+*) = HALS ((Englisch –hindered amine light stabiliser) – do not absorb UV radiation, but inhibit polymer degradation by continuously and cyclically removing of radicals generated by photooxidation of the polymer

 Compounds (composite material)

-Compounds are ready-to-use material formulations in granulate or powder form.
-One or more plastics and, depending on the requirement profile, additives, colourants, fillers and reinforcing materials are used.
-Compounds for thermoplastics and thermoplastic elastomers are usually produced on adapted mixing extruders with subsequent granulation.
-This leads to a very material-friendly production with high homogeneity.
-Highly filled, highly viscous compounds, e.g. for the production of ceramic or metal powder moulding compounds, where the plastics only have a binder function, are produced in mixing kneaders.
+Compounds are ready-to-use material formulations in granular or powder form.
+They contain one or more plastics and, depending on the requirements profile, additives, colourants, fillers and reinforcing materials.
+Compounds for thermoplastics and thermoplastic elastomers are usually produced on adapted mixing extruders with subsequent pelletising.
+This results in a very material-friendly production with high homogeneity.
+Highly filled, high-viscosity compounds, e.g. for the production of ceramic or metal powder moulding compounds, where the plastics only act as a binder, are produced in mixing kneaders.

 Colourings